michellelally/react-express-tensorflow/README.md

+# react-express-tensorflow

+Converting a previous vanilla JavaScript project to a React web application.

+Click [here](https://github.com/michellelally/tensorflow-book-app) to read more about what this application can do.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).